joyloruth/Cardiovascular-Failure-Predictor/README.md

-# Cardiovascular-Failure-Indicator
+# Cardiovascular Failure Indicator

 ### Code and Resources
 MySQL Version: 1.2.1
 <br>Python 3</br>

-# 0.0 OBJECTIVE
+# 0.0 Objective
 This project predicts the probability of heart failure by analyzing behavioral factors and their correlating to heart failure.

 # 1.0 Exploratory Data Analysis